 In some places we find people recite Achyutaaya Namaha, Anantaaya Namaha, and Govindaaya Namaha in the beginning while sipping water three times and thereafter 24 Keshava Naamas are recited by touching the body parts with fingers.

-Whatever may be the type of Aachamanam followed, it’s very objective is one and the same, that is, purification of the body, mind and aatma / soul.
+Generally family sampradaya / tradition is followed.
+Whatever may be the type of Achamanam followed, it’s very objective is one and the same, that is, purification of the body, mind and atma / soul.

 1. ‘Sroutaachamanam’ and | 2.
 ‘Pouranikaachamanam’ (also called Smarthaachamanam.)

-The one that is performed with Gayatri mantra is called ‘Sroutaachamanam’ and the one which is performed with ‘Keshavadi Naamas’ (Keshava and other names) is called ‘Pouranikaachamanam’.
+The one that is performed with ‘Gayatri mantra’ is called ‘Sroutaachamanam’ and the one which is performed with ‘Keshavadi Naamas’ (Keshava and other names) is called ‘Pouranikaachamanam’.
 Most of the people follow the system of ‘Pouranikaachamanam’.

 It is said that while performing ‘Sandyaavandana Kriya’ one should follow the ‘Pouranikaachamanam’ and while performing ‘Brahma Yajna’ ‘Sroutaachaamanam’ should be followed.